MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/New-MgSecurityThreatIntelligenceIntelProfile.md

   - `[Title <String>]`: The title of this intelligenceProfile.
   - `[Tradecraft <IMicrosoftGraphSecurityFormattedContent>]`: formattedContent

-DESCRIPTION `<IMicrosoftGraphSecurityFormattedContent>`: formattedContent
+`DESCRIPTION <IMicrosoftGraphSecurityFormattedContent>`: formattedContent
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Content <String>]`: The content of this formattedContent.
   - `[Format <String>]`: contentFormat

-INDICATORS <IMicrosoftGraphSecurityIntelligenceProfileIndicator\[]>: Includes an assemblage of high-fidelity network indicators of compromise.
+`INDICATORS <IMicrosoftGraphSecurityIntelligenceProfileIndicator[]>`: Includes an assemblage of high-fidelity network indicators of compromise.
   - `[Artifact <IMicrosoftGraphSecurityArtifact>]`: artifact
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Source <String>]`: indicatorSource
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[FirstSeenDateTime <DateTime?>]`: Designate when an artifact was first used actively in an attack, when a particular sample was compiled, or if neither of those could be ascertained when the file was first seen in public repositories (for example, VirusTotal, ANY.RUN, Hybrid Analysis) or reported publicly.
   - `[LastSeenDateTime <DateTime?>]`: Designate when an artifact was most recently used actively in an attack, when a particular sample was compiled, or if neither of those could be ascertained when the file was first seen in public repositories (for example, VirusTotal, ANY.RUN, Hybrid Analysis) or reported publicly.

-SPONSORSTATES <IMicrosoftGraphSecurityIntelligenceProfileSponsorState\[]>: Known states (such as a country or government) who have sponsored threat actors associated with this intelligenceProfile.
+`SPONSORSTATES <IMicrosoftGraphSecurityIntelligenceProfileSponsorState[]>`: Known states (such as a country or government) who have sponsored threat actors associated with this intelligenceProfile.
 This is also known as the country/region of origin for the given actor or threat.
   - `[Code <String>]`: A codified representation for this sponsor state.
   - `[Label <String>]`: A display label for this sponsor state.

-SUMMARY `<IMicrosoftGraphSecurityFormattedContent>`: formattedContent
+`SUMMARY <IMicrosoftGraphSecurityFormattedContent>`: formattedContent
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Content <String>]`: The content of this formattedContent.
   - `[Format <String>]`: contentFormat

-TRADECRAFT `<IMicrosoftGraphSecurityFormattedContent>`: formattedContent
+`TRADECRAFT <IMicrosoftGraphSecurityFormattedContent>`: formattedContent
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Content <String>]`: The content of this formattedContent.
   - `[Format <String>]`: contentFormat

 ## RELATED LINKS